ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 You have to pass the `params` member as an object which has member `index` valued to the ordinal index of the connection you want to activate.
 Alternatively, you can pass a regular expression to be matched against the connection URIs.
 As a result you expect one of the following:

 * Nothing happens if the provided index is already bound to an _active_ connection
-* If the selected index is not of an active connection then ethminer will disconnect from currently active connection and reconnect immediately to the newly selected connection
+* If the selected index is not of an active connection then progminer will disconnect from currently active connection and reconnect immediately to the newly selected connection
 * An error result if the index is out of bounds or the request is not properly formatted

 **Please note** that this method changes the runtime behavior only.
-If you restart ethminer from a batch file the active connection will become again the first one of the `-P` arguments list.
+If you restart progminer from a batch file the active connection will become again the first one of the `-P` arguments list.

 ### miner_addconnection

-If you want to remotely add a new connection to the running instance of ethminer you can use this this method by sending a message like this
+If you want to remotely add a new connection to the running instance of progminer you can use this this method by sending a message like this

 ```js
 {